yn-mi12/university_project/docs/agendas/Week_4-meeting_agenda.md

 	 need to be edited (2 min)
     - UI structure
         1. Decide on a structure for the user interface (what follows from where, what will the scenes look like?)
-(8 min)
+(6 min)
-        2. Decide on a design for the interface - colors, images, tables (3 min)
+        2. Decide on a design for the interface - colors, images, tables (2 min)
+        3. How to use the language system?
+(3 min)
     - Clean up unnecessary classes - Person, Quote (2 min)
+    - Start thinking about the Admin part of the project (3 min)
     - Buddycheck (3 min)
     - Next meeting: time and location (2 min)
 - Summarize action points: Who , what , when?
 (2 min)